w796933/dockerfiles-2/pwnie/README.md

 ## docker-pwnie

-Docker image for penetration testing and CTFs.
+Docker image for penetration testing and CTFs, built on the [toolbox](/toolbox) image.

 Binary: